 Where to buy a sim card at Sydney Airport

-Honestly I have never been to an airport where it is so easy to buy a prepaid sim card.
-Regardless where you arrive A or B there are more than a handful shops that sell prepaid sim cards.
-In total there are more than 10 shops across Arrival A and B that sell sim cards.
+Honestly I have never been to an airport where it is so easy to buy a prepaid sim card for tourists.
+Regardless you arrive in hall A or in hall B there are more than a handful shops that sell sim cards.
+In total there are more than 10 sim card shops across Arrival A and B.

 Most of the sim card stores are open from 06.00 am until 10.00 pm and accept payments by international credit cards.